Educator Development, International Teachers, Teaching Resources

 Together, my advisees and I have done fun, fulfilling things beyond the scope of a local advisor-advisee relationship.
 From greeting them with sandwiches and snacks when they arrived in Jacksonville (it’s a long ride from Chapel Hill after all!), to vouching for them to the local furniture vendors, and liaise with them with the school community to going to church together on Sundays.

-We get together as often as we can, with no other interest other than their success, as well as the success of the Dual Language program.
+We get together as often as we can, with no other interest other than their success, as well as the success of the dual language program.
 My advisees were led to create bonds where we support, help, advise and comfort each other.

-–Maria Loria, Participate Learning teacher from Costa Rica
+–Maria Loria, ambassador from Costa Rica